Disseminating water science into effective policy and governance; Resilient water resources planning; Water and conservation finance.

 Minors: Political Science; Biology; Chemistry

-Advisor: Dr. Martin Doyle Researching the extent that water infrastructure spending through the Drinking Water State Revolving Fund is responsive to federal regulations in the context of equality and equity across all states.
-Present.
+Researched the extent that water infrastructure spending through the Drinking Water State Revolving Fund is responsive to federal regulations in the context of equality and equity across all states.
+Gathered, organized, annotated, and merged large data layers for all 50 states in Excel and ArcGIS.
+Fall 2016 – Spring 2017.

-Federal Policy Stakeholder Engager, U.S. Government Relations, The Nature Conservancy, Arlington, VA
+Federal Policy Engagement Intern, The Nature Conservancy, Arlington, VA

 Coordinated across TNC state chapter members and other nonprofit organizations to organize advocacy events and letters of support.
 Authored policy summaries and memorandums on current legislative priorities.
 Summer 2016.